 Frederic Russell Bigelow

-Frederic Russell Bigelow, the fourth president of the Saint Paul Fire and Marine Insurance Company (now Travelers), established the F. R. Bigelow Foundation in 1938 with 1,500 shares of Fire and Marine stock.
+Frederic Russell Bigelow, the fourth president of the Saint Paul Fire and Marine Insurance Company (now Travelers), established F. R. Bigelow Foundation in 1938 with 1,500 shares of Fire and Marine stock.

 A gregarious and compassionate man, Frederic was deeply committed to serving the community.
 He established the Foundation to ensure the well-being of individuals and the Saint Paul area for generations to come.